Mattiedna Johnson

-Mattiedna Johnson (7 April 1918 - December 2003) was an African American nurse and laboratory technician.
+Mattiedna Johnson (7 April 1918 – December 2003) was an African American nurse and laboratory technician.
 In the 1940s, she played a pertinent role in the cure for the fatal scarlet fever epidemic and other diseases that soldiers in World War II were getting.
 Johnson was the only African American, nurse, and laboratory technician that worked on the U.S. Army Medical Corp penicillin project at the University of Minnesota.
-She received no credit for her work developing penicillin.
-Johnson also co-founded the National Black Nurses Association, in 1971.
-She is the author of The Penicillin Project Dairy Notes and Tots Goes to Gbarnga.
+Johnson said she received no credit for her work on penicillin.
+Johnson co-founded the National Black Nurses Association, in 1971.
+She wrote The Penicillin Project Diary Notes and Tots Goes to Gbarnga, a self-published autobiography.

 Early life

 Mattiedna Johnson was born to sharecroppers in Mississippi on April 7, 1918.
-She weighted 3 and a half pounds at birth and was the fifth child to be born in her family.
+She weighed 3 and a half pounds at birth and was the fifth child to be born in her family.
 With concern about his daughter's low birth weight, Johnson's father pleaded to God to provide her a healthy life in exchange for her living to serve.
 Her father drove Johnson to pursue a career in health care.
 His goal for her was to be a medical missionary in Africa.
 Johnson grew up with a mother who did not like girls and a father who called her Tots.
 She went on and published a biography later in her life called Tots Goes to Gbarnga.

 Personal life

-Mattiedna Johnson got divorced after 36 years of a turmoil marriage.
+Johnson got divorced after 36 years of a turmoil marriage.
 In 1959, she moved to Cleveland, Ohio after visiting there as a part of a missionary to save troubled churches around the United States.
 In Cleveland, Johnson worked as a nurse and wrote about discrimination that she was facing there.
 She was a part of the American Nurses Association throughout her career as a nurse.
 She stated that she was denied registration for the Private Duty Registry at the 1961 Ohio Nurses Association convention.
 She was presenting a speech about the racism that she faces as an African American nurse in Ohio.
 Johnson also served as a medical missionary in Liberia, Africa where she advocated the Liberian National Nursing Association.
 While in Africa, she taught courses at the College of West Africa.
 In a continued effort to advocate for Black nurses, Johnson became an active member of both the Congressional Black Caucus Health Braintrust and the 21st Congressional District Caucus in Ohio.

 Education

 Mattiedna Johnson was awarded the title of salutatorian from her high school.
 She received her first degree from Jane Terrell Memorial Hospital School of Nursing in Memphis, Tennessee.
 She received her Registered Nurse License at the Homer G. Phillips Hospital in St. Louis, Missouri.
 She completed a medical technology program in 1945 at the Northwest Institute of Medical Technology in Minneapolis, Minnesota.
 She received an American Red Cross certificate to teach first aid and disaster nursing.
 Johnson also became certified as a medical missionary.